Article

 EU sanctions enforcement is on the rise

-A clear trend is emerging: Across the EU, authorities are intensifying the enforcement of EU sanctions, and it is anticipated that the prosecution of related criminal offenses will increase.
-As a result, the regulatory landscape becomes more complex and companies doing business with an EU nexus are increasingly exposed to legal risks.
+A clear trend is emerging: authorities have intensified the enforcement of EU sanctions, and it is anticipated that the prosecution of related criminal offenses will keep increasing.
+As a result, companies are increasingly exposed to legal risks.

 Introduction